-- (c) The superintendent shall consider any new evidence provided and respond in writing to the school district within thirty days, by affirming the initial determination, rescinding its initial determination, or issuing a revised determination. - the district remains unsatisfied superintendent's determination, it may appeal the agency's decision by filing an appeal with the office of administrative hearings within thirty days of receiving OSPI's determination.
-Procedures for filing an appeal of a decision in this section shall be accordance with under Administrative Procedure Act, chapter 34.05 RCW and chapter 10.08 WAC.

-WAC 392-172A-06070 School district compliance.
-(1) If the OSPI, after reasonable notice and an opportunity for a hearing, finds that a school district determined to be eligible under this subpart is failing to comply with any requirement described in WAC 392-172A-06000 through 392-172A-06060, the OSPI must reduce or must not provide any further payments to the school district until the OSPI is satisfied that the school district is complying with that requirement.

-- (2) Any school district or other public agency in receipt of a notice of intent to withhold or recover funds of the school district shall, by means of a public notice, take the measures necessary to bring the pendency of an action pursuant to this section to the attention of the public, within its jurisdiction. - (3) In carrying out its responsibilities under this section, OSPI must consider any due process hearing decision resulting in a decision that is adverse to the school district involved in the decision.

-WAC 392-172A-06075 Collaborative requests. superintendent of public instruction may require districts to submit a collaborative request for payments under Part B of the Individuals with Disabilities Education Act if it is determined a single district or other public agency would disapproved because the district or other public agency is unable to establish and maintain programs of sufficient size and scope to effectively meet the educational needs of special education students.
-Districts that apply for Part B funds in a collaborative request must meet the same minimum requirements as a single district or other public agency applicant.
-The request must be signed by the superintendent of each participating school district or other public agency.
-The districts are jointly responsible for implementing programs receiving payments under Part B of the Individuals with Disabilities Education Act.
-The total amount of funds made available to the affected school districts or other public agencies shall be equal to the sum each would have received separately.
+- (c) The superintendent's designee shall consider any new evidence provided and respond in writing to the school district within thirty days, by affirming the initial determination, rescinding its initial determination, or issuing a revised determination. - (d) If the district remains unsatisfied with the OSPI's determination, it may file an appeal of OSPI's determination with the office of administrative hearings within thirty days of receiving OSPI's final determination.
+Procedures for filing an appeal of a determination under this section shall be in accordance with the Administrative Procedure Act, chapter 34.05 RCW and chapter 10-08 WAC. - WAC 392-172A-06070 School district compliance.
+(1) If the OSPI, after reasonable notice and an opportunity for a hearing, finds that a school district determined to be eligible under this subpart is failing to comply with any requirement described in WAC 392-172A-06000 through 392-172A-06060, the OSPI must reduce or must not provide any further payments to the school district until the OSPI is satisfied that the school district is complying with that requirement. - (2) Any school district in receipt of a notice of intent to withhold or recover funds must, by means of a public notice, take the measures necessary to bring the pendency of an action under this section to the attention of the public, within its jurisdiction. - (3) In carrying out its responsibilities under this section, the OSPI must consider the results of a due process hearing decision that is adverse to a school district. - WAC 392-172A-06075 Collaborative requests.
+(1) The OSPI may require districts to submit a collaborative request for payments under Part B of the act if it is determined that a single district would be disapproved because the district is unable to establish and maintain programs of sufficient size and scope to effectively meet the educational needs of students eligible for special education.
+Districts that apply for Part B funds in a collaborative request must meet the same minimum requirements as a single school district applicant.
+The request must be signed by the superintendent of each participating school district.
+The districts are jointly responsible for implementing programs receiving payments under Part B of the act.
+The total amount of funds made available to the affected school districts will be equal to the sum each would have received separately. - (2) The OSPI may not require a charter school to jointly establish its eligibility under subsection (1) of this section unless the charter school is explicitly permitted to do so under chapter 28A.710 RCW.

 WAC 392-172A-06080 Requirements for establishing eligibility.
-School districts that establish joint eligibility under this section must:
+(1) School districts that establish joint eligibility under this section must:

-- (1) Adopt policies and procedures that are consistent with the state's policies and procedures consistent with WAC 392-172A-06005; and - (2) Be jointly responsible for implementing programs that receive assistance under Part B of the act.
+- (a) Adopt policies and procedures that are consistent with the state's policies and procedures under WAC 392-172A-06005; and - (b) Be jointly responsible for implementing programs that receive assistance under Part B of the act. - (2) If an educational service agency has authority to carry out programs under part B of the act, the joint responsibilities given to school districts: - (a) Do not apply to the administration and disbursement of any payments received by the educational service agency; and - (b) Must be carried out only by that educational service agency.